 The intent of Ostensible Subcontractor Rule: Under SBA affiliation regulations, meeting the SBA ostensible meaning can cause pain for a government contractor that finally receives a contract after hard work and using resources to get the result.

-The ostensible rule is defined to prevent other than small firm (large businesses) from forming relationships with small firms to evade SBA’s size requirements.
+What does ostensible mean also includes knowing that it is defined to prevent other than small firm (large businesses) from forming relationships with small firms to evade SBA’s size requirements.
 Size Appeal of Fischer Business Solutions, LLC, SBA No. SIZ-5075.
 When investigating business relationships between the prime contractors and the subcontractor’s ostensible agency, the SBA will examine all aspects of the business relationship including the terms of the proposal and any agreements between the firms to see whether the relationship between a prime contractor and a subcontractor violates the ostensible subcontractor rule.

 Despite the SBA’s new rules that minimize the possibility of business affiliation definition between ostensible subcontractors and prime contractors, the crust of the SBA’s size protest investigation looks to see whether the subcontractor is performing the primary and vital contract requirements are those associated with the principal purpose of the acquisition.